jvalbhani/FileOrganizer/README.md

 The app is created in Swing (JAVA). i have tried using deapth first search algorithm or we can se level order traversal for getting 10 big files according to size and for managing folder user can select a directory and then can organize all the files inside the directory except the shortcut's link

+Just copy the FileOrganizer.jar file to your computer and it just needed to be executed

+Requirements :  you just need to have a jdk on your pc as this project is developed in java this code needs jvm compiler to execute

+Although i have tried to built a cross platform application but the code work's perfect in windows, smoothly in Linux/Unix and MacOS

+P.S : the program might crash if u gone out of space (generally every application crashes if you don't have enough disk space)